-Furthermore. due of its significant correlation with insulin resistance and cardiovascular risk, the decrease in waist circumference, a crucial measure of visceral fat is especially pertinent [14].
-Consistent with earlier findings, the exercise group's statistically significant decrease in waist circumference raises the possibility that the improve intervention may glycemic management and lower cardiometabolic risk [15].
+Furthermore, due of its significant correlation with insulin resistance and cardiovascular risk. the decrease in waist circumference, a crucial measure of visceral fat is especially pertinent [14].
+Consistent with earlier findings, the exercise group's statistically significant decrease in waist circumference raises the possibility that the intervention may improve glycemic management and lower cardiometabolic risk [15].